Testa-dor/gelbooru-suite-userscript/README.md

 <summary>Side-Menu Tools 🛠️</summary><br><p>Access powerful tools from a discreet side-menu on any gallery page.</p>
 <ul>
 <li><strong style="color: #e95757;">Batch Downloader:</strong> Download everything from the current page or activate selection mode to hand-pick specific posts.</li>
-<li><strong style="color: #e95757;">Add to Pool:</strong> Quickly add or remove posts from your favorite pools.
-Configure up to 5 pools, select your target, choose an action (Add/Remove), and just click any thumbnail to manage it.</li>
+<li><strong style="color: #e95757;">Add to Pool/Favorites:</strong> Quickly add or remove posts from your pools (set up to 5 pools) or from your favorites.
+Just select the action and click any thumbnail to manage it.</li>
   <br>